 With great processing power come great opportunities.
 Raspberry Pi makes RTK on autopilot possible, you just need the right GPS module.

-This is why we decided to create extension board for Raspberry and pack it with RTK awesomeness and everything required for a fully functioned autopilot.
+This is why we decided to create an extension board for Raspberry and pack it with RTK awesomeness and everything required for a fully functioned autopilot.

 So what do we have?

 9-axis IMU – inertial measurement unit, it consists of 3 axis gyro to measure angular velocities, 3 axis accelerometer to measure gravity vector, and 3 axis magnetometer to measure Earth magnetic field.
-Using sophisticated algorithms this data could be used to calculate orientation of the board.
+Using sophisticated algorithms this data could be used to calculate the orientation of the board.

 4-channel 16bit ADC.
 Measure voltage, connect temperature, humidity, CO2 and many other analog sensors.

 PWM controller that can control up to 13 servos, relays or LED’s.
 PWM outputs of the chip are available through a 2.54mm connector on the edge of the board.
 Standard servos could be connected without modification.
 The same driver is also used to control RGB led on the board.
-Raspberry Pi lacks PWM outputs, that was a limiting factor for DIY drones on this platform.
+Raspberry Pi lacks PWM outputs, which was a limiting factor for DIY drones on this platform.
 Navio solves this problem by adding multiple outputs.